suf - participation fund

 What are the criteria?

-There is flexibility within the criteria, however, we expect applicants to be able to answer and provide proof to the 4 following questions:
+The criteria are flexible.
+However, we expect applicants to be able to answer and provide proof to the four following questions:

-- Only applications to participate to activities related to the LSESU will be reviewed.
-If the claim for funding is related to any other personal activity, outside of the LSESU range of activities, please apply for the SUF.
+Only applications related to the LSESU activies will be reviewed.
+If the claim for funding is related to any other personal activity outside of the LSESU, please apply for the Students' Union Fund.

-- How will the activity have a positive impact on the university experience?
+3. How will the activity positively impact the university experience?

-- Benefits to participation can be multiple, from personal development to community building (please refer to the W.I.S.E. criteria described on the SUF main page) - a wide range of LSESU activities are covered.
-It is upon the applicant to explain and justify how the activity would add to their experience at LSE.
+Benefits to participation can be multiple, from personal development to community building - a wide range of LSESU activities are covered.
+The applicant must explain and justify how the activity would add to their experience at LSE.

-- Evidence of the activity’s costs will have to be provided to justify the amount requested.
-If applying for money to purchase an item, evidence should be provided to prove good value (e.g. by price comparison or advice from expert).
+Evidence of the activity’s costs will have to be provided to justify the amount requested - through screenshots or invoices.
+If applying for money to purchase an item, evidence should be provided to prove good value (e.g. by price comparison or advice from an expert).

 How to apply?

-Simple!
-By following the link at the bottom of the page (button "APPLY HERE"), completing the Participation Fund application form, and submitting it along with the following evidence (also detailed on the application form):
+By completing the Participation Fund application form and submitting it along with the following evidence:

-- A copy of the last month’s bank statements, for all accounts you own (including overseas)
+1. A copy of the last month’s bank statements for all accounts you own (including overseas)

-- The evidence of the cost of the activity in question (e.g., screenshot of a website or a copy of an email with the organiser)
+2. The evidence of the cost of the activity in question (e.g., a screenshot of a website or a copy of an email with the organiser)

 who to contact for help/information?

-The funds coordinator is the main LSESU staff member to contact for any queries related to the application.
+The Funds Coordinator is the central LSESU staff member to contact for any queries related to the application.
+You can book an appointment with the Funds Coordinator on the LSESU by looking for Pauline El-Khoury.

 Explore this section: